+Code ISS-4348

+Weight of the Course 8 EC

+Period TERM 3

-Course Leader Matthias Rieger Lecturer Matthias Rieger
+Course Leader Matthias Rieger

+Lecturer Matthias Rieger

 Teaching Methods Lectures, case studies, in-class experiments

-Modes of Assessment Individual Assignment 85%, 15% Group Assignment
+Modes of Assessment Individual assignment (85%), group assignment (15%)

-- 1. Understand the behavioral foundations of human decision-making and development - 2.
-Differentiate types of experiments in the lab and field - 3.
-Critically assess the advantages, limits and drawbacks of behavioral interventions - 4.
-Acquire first practical skills and knowledge on how to design behavioral interventions and experiments
+- Understand the behavioral foundations of human decision-making - Differentiate types of experiments in the lab and field - Critically assess the advantages, limits and drawbacks of behavioral interventions - Acquire first practical skills and knowledge on how to design behavioral interventions and experiments

-If we want to study development and design better development policies, we ultimately need to understand how people and groups in developing countries behave.
+If we want to study development and design better economic and social policies, we ultimately need to understand how people and groups under constraints behave.
 Behavioural insights and experiments are now applied across many disciplines ranging from psychology, anthropology, sociology, political science as well as economics.
 Behavioral anomalies and biases are the starting point for understanding human behaviour more broadly (e.g. endowment effects, loss aversion, and anchoring) and have changed the way policy-makers design interventions.
 Yet while behavioral interventions have become popular, they often fail to deliver on their promises in a sustained fashion.

 With that in mind, the course centers around four main questions: What are the behavioral foundations of human decision making and economic development?
 How can policy-makers bring about positive and sustained behavioral change?
 How can we measure behavior using experiments?
 How does one design and run lab and field experiments, as well as behavioural interventions in practice?
-The course comes in three parts: the first part reviews the behavioral foundations of human decision making and development.
+The course comes in three parts: the first part reviews the behavioral foundations of human decision making.
 The second part surveys and reviews standard lab (e.g. trust, public good, risk, discount games) and field games, and presents applications in the field of development studies.
 The third, more practical part of the course, focuses on how to tailor and implement experimental protocols and interventions in the field.
 Exact topics and applications will be picked depending on the research interests of participants (including RP topics).

-Ashraf, N., Karlan D. and Yin, W. (2006) Tying Odysseus to the mast: Evidence from a commitment savings product in the Philippines, Quarterly Journal of Economics, 121(2), 635-672.
-Dupas, P. (2011) Health Behavior in Developing Countries, Annual Review of Economics, 3, 425-449.
 Kremer, M., Rao, G., Schilbach, F. (2019) Behavioral Development Economics, in Bernheim B.D., DellaVigna S., Laibson D. (eds.), Handbook of Behavioral Economics - Foundations and Applications, 2, 346-393.